mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

 ```

 #### Working with dates
 At least with data analytics, you most likely can't escape working with dates.
-The built-in `datetime` library is the standard, with expanded functionality in the `dateutil` library.
-Thankfully, the Python dataframe standard - `pandas` - has excellent functionality for working with dates when the index is set to datetime.
+The built-in `datetime` library is the standard, with expanded methods in the `dateutil` library.
+Thankfully, `pandas` has excellent functionality for working with dates when the index is set to datetime.

 ```python
 import pandas as pd